programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 ### Building a good repository

 The benefits of using version control rely to a large degree on using the system effectively.
 This means thinking about when to make commits and how to best convey the changes in that commit in a message.
 Focusing on making both your messages and your commits 'atomic' will make it easier to 'move' through different stages of your repositories history.
 A good repository will allow you to easily understand changes that were made at different stages, will be understood by other people and will help you reflect on the changes you make to a document.

+There is some difference between how you would manage a repository primarily focused on code and one focused on text.
+Both however benefit from being clearly and logically organised.
+This is something that is important to do with your research data regardless of whether you are version controlling it and/or making it public.
+For a useful introduction to managing research data see James Baker's lesson [Preserving Your Research Data](http://programminghistorian.org/lessons/preserving-your-research-data) which includes discussion of naming conventions and a logical approach to organising folders.

 ### Publishing your repository